-ADAC’s personnel will visit your school twice in the fall of 2021, twice in the winter of 2022, and twice in the spring of 2022.
+ADAC’s personnel will visit your school twice in the fall, twice in the winter, and twice in the spring.
 Each of these visits will be full-day.
 During these visits, ADAC will review with you and your faculty student assessment data from DRAs, Exact Path, the spring Iowa Assessments, and other assessment tools utilized by your school.
 The knowledge gained from this assessment review will empower faculty to tailor instruction to meet individual students’ unique learning needs.

 Assisting classroom teachers with designing and implementing personalized blended instruction through coaching

-Starting in September of 2021, ADAC’s personnel will visit your school twice per month through May of 2022.
+ADAC’s personnel will visit your school twice per month.
 Each of these visits will be full-day.
 Utilizing student data, ADAC will assist teachers with employing targeted instructional methods to meet student needs.
 Some of these methods will include small group direct instruction, project-based learning, the use of technology, and self-directed learning.